 Lighthouse Jurisdiction The oversight of U.S. lighthouses was originally assigned to the Treasury Department, and until 1820 they fell under the jurisdiction of several different Treasury offices, including the Treasury Secretary himself.
 In 1820, an official with the auspicious title of “Fifth Auditor of the Treasury”, a man named Stephen Pleasonton, was assigned the “care and superintendence of the lighthouse establishment.”
 This term, “Lighthouse Establishment,” would be used for the next 90 years.
 There were some 60 lighthouses in the United States at this time.
 An 1832 listing showed 143 lighthouses; half of which were in New England.
 Pleasonton had little or no technical nor engineering experience, but he would reign supreme over American lighthouses for three decades.
 Giving himself the unofficial title of “general superintendent of lighthouses”, Pleasonton was apparently a very autocratic and thrifty bureaucrat.
 He contracted out the construction and repair of lighthouses, plus the purchase and installation of lamps and oil to light them.
 New Englander Winslow Lewis held these contracts for many years during Pleasonton’s rule.
 By the 1830s, American ship captains began to tout the superior brightness of lighthouses in Europe, but Pleasonton resisted using the newer, brighter, more efficient Fresnel lenses claiming their purchase was too expensive.
 The beauty of the Fresnel lens was two-fold: it needed only a single lamp as a light source; and it converted over 80% of that light to a useable beam to guide mariners.
 Yet they were expensive, even in that day.
 There are unproven allegations that Pleasonton was somehow related to Winslow Lewis, at least in business dealings if not by family, who provided lamps and fuel to our lighthouses, and that this relationship had something to do with the hesitancy to obtain the new Fresnel lenses.

 Bureau of Lighthouses A Congressional act of 14 February 1903, created a Department of Commerce and Labor, and provided for the transfer of the Light-House Establishment, and its governing Light-House Board to this new agency.
 In 1910, the military-oriented Light-House Board was dissolved and the civilian “Bureau of Lighthouses”, still within the Commerce and Labor Department, was created.
 (Commerce and Labor would divide into two separate cabinet-level departments in 1913; The Bureau of Lighthouses would remain within the Commerce Department.)
 George R. Putnam was appointed as “Commissioner of Lighthouses” and he would serve until his retirement in May 1935.
 Harold.
 B. King would succeed him, and serve until the Bureau was absorbed by the Coast Guard.
 The unofficial “U.S. Lighthouse Service” name was more commonly used, and the old “Establishment” term fell into disuse.
 The letters “U S L H S” were found on many items of equipment during these years.
-The Bureau of Lighthouses governed the lights until 1939, when it was merged into the U.S. Coast Guard, the Treasury Dept. agency that remains responsible for navigation aids to this day.
+The Bureau of Lighthouses governed the lights until 1939, when it was merged into the U.S. Coast Guard.
 The Coast Guard had been formed in 1915 by the merger of the former “Revenue Cutter Service” and the “Life-Saving Service”.
 Thus lighthouse administration and operation returned to the federal department in which it had started in 1789.
 Today the Coast Guard falls under the Department of Homeland Security.

 How many lighthouses are/were there in the United States?
 Ultimately, some 1500 lighthouses were built in the United States, many of these replacements for earlier structures at the same location.
 At the peak there were approximately 850 working lighthouse in service in the United States.
 Well that’s what one source says.
 Another states unequivocally that in 1910, when the Bureau of Lighthouses was created, there were 1,462 lighthouses and 51 lightships, and by 1925, there were 1,951 lighthouses and 46 lightships.
 Suffice it to say that, other than the armed forces, the Bureau of Lighthouses had perhaps the largest staff of any agency of the federal government.
 A letter written to Commissioner Putnam upon his 1935 retirement states that at that time there were “24,000 aids to navigation, 1,650 lighted buoys, 17,725 automatic gas lights, and 110 radio beacons,” and that there were 4,980 employees of the Bureau.